canonical/shim-review/README.md

 A short guide on verifying public keys and signatures should be available in the [docs](./docs/) directory.
 *******************************************************************************
-The shim-15.8.tar.bz2 is used as the original tarball.
+Yes.
+The shim-16.1.tar.bz2 release tarball is used as the orig tarball.
+Its SHA256 and SHA512 checksums match the ones above, and the detached PGP signature verifies against Peter Jones' key.

 *******************************************************************************
 ### URL for a repo that contains the exact code which was built to result in your binary: